 Please note: Courses listed in this catalogue are subject to changes initiated by department chairpersons or department directors and approved by the Curriculum Committee.
-Additions to all curricula are published annually in the Schedule of Classes by the Office of the Registrar.
+Additions to all curricula are published annually by the Office of the Registrar.
 Courses and assigned faculty are subject to change.